biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/scale_tab2.png
    :align:   center

-Under "Select a Scale Category" you can choose the grouping of your samples.
-Under "Global Scaling" you can change the point size for each group on the PCoA plot.
+If you click on the pull-down for "Select a Scale Category" you can choose the grouping of your samples.
+Under "Global Scaling" you can change the point size for each group separately on the PCoA plot, or change the global scaling to change the point size for all of the samples.

 Under the "Shape" tab you will notice 1 pull-down menu:

 .. figure::  images/shape_tab2.png
    :align:   center

-Under "Select a Shape Category" you can alter the shape of each group on the PCoA plot to the following:
+If you click on the pull-down for "Select a Shape Category" and select a metadata category, you can alter the shape of each group on the PCoA plot.

 .. figure::  images/shape_options.png
    :align:   center

-Under the "Axis" tab you will notice 5 pull-down menus:
+Under the "Axes" tab you will notice 5 pull-down menus:

 .. figure::  images/axis_tab2.png
    :align:   center